Heart Chakra aka Anahata In Sanskrit: Body Anatomy

-It was the fourth chakra, the heart chakra called Anahata in Sanskrit; ready to dissolve itself by dissolving the frozen shoulder that a contracted pectoralis minor had caused through all the years of keeping the shoulders stiff to a considerable extent.
+Now was the turn of pectoralis minor.
+It was the fourth chakra, the heart chakra called Anahata in Sanskrit.
+Its body anatomy was ready to dissolve itself by dissolving the frozen shoulder that a contracted pectoralis minor had caused.
+It was an old habit through all the years of keeping the shoulders stiff to a considerable extent.

-The moment one’s self-oriented motives clash with those of even the closest friends, one doesn’t hesitate stabbing them in their back.
+The moment one’s self-oriented motives clash with those of even the closest friends, one doesn’t hesitate stabbing in their back.

 The Pectoralis minor is a thin, triangular muscle, situated at the upper part of the chest, beneath the Pectoralis major.